promanenko/gigaspaces-sbp-jekyll/spring-data-quick-start.markdown

 Let's wire this up and see what it looks like!

-# Create an program
+# Create your Program
-Here you create an Program class with all the components.
+Here you create the Program class with all the components.

 {%highlight java%}